Though

 the Forties.
 Real track announcer, Sandy Reed, is again on hand to

 call the races.
-In shades and microphone in hand, he appears
+In shades and a microphone in hand, he appears

 restrained from gesturing wildly by a short cord.
 During a final